Transportation in Norfolk, Virginia: Air, bus services, and cruise ships

-Greyhound provides service from a central bus terminal in downtown Norfolk.
+Greyhound provides service from the Norfolk Amtrak station and the Ballentine/Broad Creek light rail station.
+The former Greyhound bus station was vacated by the company and is awaiting redevelopment.
 Bus services to New York City via the Chinatown bus, Today's Bus, which is located on Newtown road.

 The city completed construction in April 2007 of the new $36 million Half Moone Cruise Terminal in downtown adjacent to the Nauticus museum, providing a state-of-the-art permanent structure for various cruise lines and passengers wishing to embark from Norfolk.
 Previously, makeshift structures were used to embark or disembark passengers, supplies, and crew.